mmkuang/grayclhn.github.io/671/index.md

 This is the course webpage for Economics 671 at Iowa State, PhD Econometrics (Fall 2015).
 The class meets 9–11 in Heady 272 on Tuesdays and Thursdays.
-The TA for this fall has not been assigned yet.
+The TA for this fall is Zack Martin and his contact information is on the course syllabus.
 Before emailing me or the TA about this class, please read [these email guidelines](../dl/email) ([written by Michael Leddy][leddy]).
 I’ve put some early versions of course documents on this page, but they may be updated again before the course starts.